csunbird/Estimating-effective-population-size-from-resistance-loci/README.md

 ![alt text](image.png)

 ### Burn in simulations
-SLIM Burn in Code but NO simulated burn in populations from previous students
+completed by me: all burnins run (all finished before termination point 100k ticks) Theo's burnins: NOTE: wrong calculation method used in calculating heterozygosity [theo's burnins are missing no.24]

 ### Running SLIM simulations via HPC
-- made parameter combination.txt, and draft job script
+- made parameter combination.txt, and job script
-- TO DO: currently drafting python script (slim code)
+- run simulations (BUT most of them do not reach 0.8 heterozygosity, only terminate at termination point 1000k)

-### Python code
+### Post-Simulation Python code
-- almost done with TMRCA code
+- done with TMRCA code
-- TO DO: cluster by TMRCA and draw tree with tips coloured for mutations. adapt for figures later
+- TO CHECK: cluster by TMRCA and draw tree with tips coloured for mutations. adapt for figures later
+- STUCK AT: how to get estimated curve of best fit? for NeHat function

 ### Haplotype graph tests
 - Work done by TSH11, Anusha and previous students
-- TO DO: Add my own calculated graphs etc

-# Current Status
+# Current Status: Done with simulations
 ### Update questions:
 - contact HPC (drop in on Tuesdays 2-6pm only)

 ### Progress since 19 March:
-- 25 burn ins done on HPC, made heterozygosity user-defined function + track progress to csv using logfile completed by me: everything except 17 (terminated at 100k gen without reaching 10% heterozygosity) and 19 (both still running) replaced by Theo's burnins: 10-12, 19-23 (NOTE: wrong calculation method used in calculating heterozygosity) [theo's burnins are missing no.24]
+- all 27 burn ins done on HPC, made heterozygosity user-defined function + track progress to csv using logfile

-- issue with burn in 19-24, 10-12... keeps timing out because of pop size and heterozygosity calculation i think
 - finished TMRCA python calculation code block, simulation array and trialled it.
 - did poster

 ### Planned work this week
-- finish burnins! (trial running calc at timepoints 2/5/24) (8.5 hr to reach gen 40k)
+- finish burnins! (done)
 - change sweep site nonsense in simulation SLIM script (done)
-- fix and run simulation array (ongoing)
+- fix and run simulation array (done)
-- (calc tmrca) calculating NeHat by maximum likelihood estimation (STUCK HERE, how to get estimated curve of best fit?)
+- (tmrca.ipynb) calculating NeHat by maximum likelihood estimation (STUCK HERE, how to get estimated curve of best fit?)
 - (post-simulation) plot nuc diversity graph for all simulations and compare against expected (has to be 10%<nuc diversity>20%)

 - begin report writing